 Tough to survive financially.

 Tough to not let it control every aspect of your life.

 I’ve been there.
-My husband and I have been married for 19 years, and there have been times when one or the other of us have been unexpectedly out of work for months at a time.
+My husband and I have been married for more than two decades, and there have been times when one or the other of us have been unexpectedly out of work for months at a time.

-The economy seems to be a little better now, but unexpected job loss does still happen.
+Even when the economy seems to be better, unexpected job loss does still happen.
 If it has happened to you or your partner, big hugs!
-I’ve been out of the traditional workforce for the past few months, and I know coping with the change can be quite a challenge.
+I know coping with the change can be quite a challenge.